-The Commission recommends a review of the processes and triggers for oversight and review of the technical obligations and parameters for the distribution network established through the regulatory framework (i.e. the Network Connection Technical Code).

-Monitoring the operating practices and processes of the DNSP is essentially focused on compliance and the review of events affecting the reliability or security of the distribution network.
+- 4.68 The Commission recommended a review of the processes and triggers for oversight and review of the technical obligations and parameters for the distribution network established through the regulatory framework (i.e. the Network Connection Technical Code). - 4.69 Monitoring the operating practices and processes of the DNSP is essentially focused on compliance and the review of events affecting the reliability or security of the distribution network.
 Regular review and reporting on compliance with technical obligations and parameters is necessary.